 Ephesus Archaeological Museum, besides the antiques, excavated from the ancient city of Ephesus and its vicinity, which are belong to Mycenean, Archaic, Classical, Hellenistic, Roman, Byzantine, Seljuk and Ottoman periods as important works of the cycle, as well as its cultural activities and visitors capacity stands out among one of Turkey's most important museums.
 The halls of the museum were initially arranged as the Terrace Houses and House Antiques Hall, Fountain Antiques Hall, Tomb Antiques Hall, Ephesus Artemis Hall and Emperor Cult Hall.
 The "New Findings Hall" was later added to these areas, with the idea of putting the recently unearthed artefacts into the service of the scientific world and humanity in a short time.
 Ephesus Artemis Statue, one of the most remarkable works of the museum, symbolizes the mother goddess, which is the symbol of prolificacy and fertility in Anatolia (Ephesus), although it is a symbol of virginity in Greek and Latin mythology.
 In fact, Artemis Temple, which is among the 7 wonders of the world, was built in the name of this goddess.

-- End Points: Turkey/Ankara or Izmir
+- End Points: Turkey/Ankara